timbrinson/FloraCatalog/docs/TASK_BACKLOG.md

 This document tracks planned features and technical improvements to ensure continuity across development sessions.

 ## High Priority
-- [ ] **Stop Grid Flash:** When a column is filtered such that there are no rows, then when it is changed so rows show up again there is a grid refresh that moves it to it's default position, which breaks the context with what the user is doing.
-The grid should stay where it is located and the column filter drop down should still be shown, so the user can select another option.
 - [ ] **Optimize Filtering:** Review the rules used for dynamic filtering in dataService.ts, for different columns.
 Some use 'like', some use 'is', some use 'in', some convert to lower case, some capitalize the first letter, etc. Optimize which method to use for each column.
 - [ ] **Unselect All Columns:** In the Columns menu change the Select all to also Unselect all.
 - [ ] **Fix Genus Column for Family:** In the Family row leave the Genus blank.